Gray Death: The New Killer on the Street

 While heroin adulterated with fentanyl has been in the news in recent years and the risks are well-known, there is a new danger on the streets, and it’s even deadlier.
 It is a frighteningly powerful combination of heroin and synthetic opioids known as “gray death.”

 America’s battle with addiction is ever-growing and ever-changing.
-For many years, heroin has been one of the world’s most notorious substances—from suggestions that you can become addicted after the first use, to the high risk of overdose and death, it has long been perceived as one of the scariest drugs available.1,2 But in recent years, new dangers have arisen that have brought even more alarm to those familiar with the opioid crisis in America.
-Prescription painkillers (opioid medications) have come to the forefront of this epidemic, with record numbers of people abusing, overdosing, and dying from them.
+For many years, heroin has been one of the world’s most notorious substances—from suggestions that you can become addicted after the first use to the high risk of overdose and death, it has long been perceived as one of the scariest drugs available.1,2 However, in recent years, new dangers have arisen that have prompted even more alarm among those familiar with the opioid crisis in America.
+Prescription painkillers (opioid medications) have come to the forefront of this epidemic, with record numbers of people abusing them, overdosing on them, and dying from them.